How Much Does an LLC Cost in Michigan (All the Fees to Pay)

 Cost to Start an LLC in Michigan

-To legally conduct business in the state, there are certain mandatory expenses and optional fees that have to be shouldered.
+To legally conduct business in the state, there are certain mandatory expenses and optional fees that will be incurred.

 1. LLC Formation Filing Fee ($50 - Mandatory)